GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Rogue.md

 • **Spring Attack**.
 Once per round, when you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a +2 bonus to your melee attack or +1 bonus to another attack.
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

+• **Spring Step**.
+When you side-step, the next attack made against you before the end of the round has disadvantage if you are aware of it.
+Additionally, your side-steps do not provoke attacks of opportunity.

 • **Student of War**.
 You gain training in two weapons of your choice or specialization in a weapon of your choice.

 • **Swole**.
 Your hitpoints increase by 1.